Diagonal genus 5 curves, elliptic curves over $\mathbb Q(t)$, and rational diophantine quintuples: Generic extensions of the family of diophantine quadruples

 over~$\Q(t)$, and denote its Jacobian by~$J$.
 Then $C$ has exactly~$32$ $\Q(t)$-points, and the group $J(\Q(t))$ is isomorphic to~$(\Z/2\Z)^5 \times \Z^8$ and is generated by differences of these points. \end{proposition}

-\begin{proof} We use the smooth projective model of~$C$ obtained by setting $u_0 = 1$ and eliminating~$x$.
-Theorem~\ref{T:ratptsQt} is equivalent to the statement on the $\Q(t)$-points of~$C$: the illegal extension by zero gives rise to the $16$~points $(1 : \pm 1 : \pm 1 : \pm 1 : \pm 1)$, and the regular extension by~$f$ gives rise to a second orbit of $16$~points.
+\begin{proof} We use the smooth projective model of~$C$ obtained by setting \hbox{$u_0 = 1$} and eliminating~$x$.
+The statement on the $\Q(t)$-points of~$C$ is equivalent to Theorem~\ref{T:ratptsQt}: the illegal extension by zero gives rise to the $16$~points $(1 : \pm 1 : \pm 1 : \pm 1 : \pm 1)$, and the regular extension by~$f$ gives rise to a second orbit of $16$~points.
 By the theorem, these are all the $\Q(t)$-points on~$C$.

 Let $E_0, \ldots, E_4$ be the elliptic curves obtained by eliminating one of the variables $u_0, \ldots, u_4$.
 They are given as intersections of two quadrics in~$\PP^3$; choosing the image of the point $(1:1:1:1:1)$ as the origin, we obtain isomorphisms with the curve~$E$ considered above and the four further elliptic curves considered in Proposition~\ref{P:otherE} (in a different order).
 Let $G \subset J(\Q(t))$ denote the subgroup generated by the differences of the $\Q(t)$-points on~$C$.
 We find that the image in $E_0 \times \ldots \times E_4$ of~$G$ is a finite-index subgroup of $G' = (E_0 \times \ldots \times E_4)(\Q(t))$ that is isomorphic to~$\Z^8$; the index is a power of~$2$.
 We know that the kernel of this map (which is the isogeny~$\phi$) is isomorphic to $(\Z/2\Z)^5$ and is contained in the group generated by differences of the $\Q(t)$-points on~$C$.
 (This is because the divisors~$D_{ij}$ considered in Section~\ref{S:genus5} can be realized as sums of four $\Q(t)$-points on~$C$, by pulling back the image of any such point on~$Q_{ij}$.)
 It therefore suffices to show that $G$ is $2$-saturated.
 Any element of~$G$ that is divisible by~$2$ maps to an element of~$G'$ that is divisible by~$2$.
 There are $15$ nontrivial cosets of the intersection of the image of~$G$ with~$2 G'$ inside the image of~$G$.
 We find a representative $P \in G$ of each of these cosets; it is then sufficient to show that no point of the form $P+T$ is divisible by~$2$, where $T$ is any element of the kernel.